sanjaykdragon/simple_interpreter/README.md

 all of these are a bit odd, the arguments they are assigned are actually + 1 of the argument (see void c_interpreter::execute_program()::21) because of the for loop.

-add / print / sub / end_program / nop:
+add / print / sub / end_program / nop / test_eq:

 none of these check their arguments